Learning Objectives Self-Check

 - As indicated by the Harvard articles, I strongly suggest corroborating factual information presented in the article elsewhere (in general, not just for opinions).

 - As indicated in a previous lesson, peer-reviewed journals are generally the most reliable information sources.
 When not peer-reviewed, consider where the factual information came from.
 Often, non-peer reviewed articles use data from peer-reviewed sources.
 You should always try to find the original material if possible.

 - Related to the previous point, always consider where the author got their information from (check their sources!).

 - Currency is important for some sources (especially for things like technology), but for others, it is less important (e.g., historical events, foundational theories).
 Use your best judgment.

 - Do NOT take a website's self-description as proof of its objectivity.
 I wish it were that easy!
-Even the most biased of sources want you to believe that it is unbiased.
+Even the most biased of sources want you to believe that they are unbiased.

 - Just because a website is a ".org" and not a ".com" does not mean it is unbiased.
 In fact, the type of organization is pretty meaningless.
 There are a lot of biased non-profits out there.

 Overall, understanding the reliability of sources gets easier with time.
 The keys are a) to keep reading and paying attention to other information sources, b) to constantly investigate the reliability of sources, and most importantly c) learn as much as you can!
 The more you do this, the more you will develop a "bias detector," so to speak.